Rafał Syska

-Rafał Syska (born July 18, 1974 in Kielce) is a Polish film historian and associate professor in the Audiovisual Arts Department of Jagiellonian University in Cracow.
+Rafał Syska is a Polish film historian and associate professor in the Audiovisual Arts Department of Jagiellonian University in Cracow.
 First he was specialized in the phenomenon of violence in cinema (Ph-D thesis Film and Violence.
 Ways of Film Violence Representation), then he focused on strategies of authorship in American cinema (post Ph-D., habilitation dissertation Keep the Distance.
-Film World of Robert Altman).
-At present he is an expert of the contemporary minimalistic slow-cinema, especially its neomodernism tendencies (e.g. works of Theo Angelopoulos, Alexander Sokurov, Béla Tarr, Bruno Dumont, Sarunas Bartas, Fred Kelemen, Tsai Ming-liang, Lisandro Alonso, Carlos Reygadas.
+Film World of Robert Altman) and contemporary minimalistic slow-cinema, especially its neomodernism tendencies (e.g. works of Theo Angelopoulos, Alexander Sokurov, Béla Tarr, Bruno Dumont, Sarunas Bartas, Fred Kelemen, Tsai Ming-liang, Lisandro Alonso, Carlos Reygadas.
+Now he specializes in cinematic and narrative museology and exhibition studies.

 He was also an editor of the dictionary Film Dictionary and now he is a co-editor of a numerous-volume books: Masters of American Cinema and History of Cinema.

 Syska was also a grant holder of the Kosciuszko Foundation, Stanislaw Estreicher Foundation, Polityka Weekly Magazine and Foundation for Polish Science.
 He was a scholar visitin at Columbia University in New York in 2012.
 In years 1994-2004, he was co-creator of Etiuda&Anima International Film Festival in Kraków and twice he was its deputy director.
-He is a founder and editor-in-chief of "EKRANy" bi-monthly film magazine.
-Syska was a curator of the exhibition Stanley Kubrick (2014) and Andrzej Wajda (2019) - both in the National Museum in Cracow.
-Since 2016 he is the director of the National Centre for Film Culture in Lodz.
-He is also a member of Kyoto-Krakow Foundation and ICOM International council of museums.
+He is a founder and editor-in-chief (2011-2018) of "EKRANy" bi-monthly film magazine.
+Syska was a curator of the exhibition Stanley Kubrick (2014) and Andrzej Wajda (2019) - both in the National Museum in Cracow and No End.
+Krzysztof Kieślowski Dialogs (2021) in National Centre for Film Culture.
+He is also a member of Kyoto-Krakow Foundation Board.
 In 2016 he was a chairman of the board of National Film Archive in Warsaw.

+Syska was the director of the National Centre for Film Culture in Łódź from 2016 to 2025.